 GPT-4 in marketing — engagement prediction tool

-When it comes to GPT-4’s possibilities in the marketing area, the easiest thing to say is it can do everything GPT-3 and GPT-3.5 could — AND more.
+When it comes to GPT -4’s possibilities in the marketing area, the easiest thing to say is it can do everything previous models could — AND more.
 But besides bringing significant improvements to the applications I described in my previous article about GPT-3 use case ideas, thanks to its broadened capabilities, GPT-4 can be utilized for many more purposes.
-And again, it’s mostly thanks to the fact it can accept images as inputs.
+And again, it’s mostly thanks to its new multimodal capabilities.

-Considering this new ability, together with my AI team, we came up with an idea for a GPT-4-powered tool that could analyze photos or other images and predict their potential for generating high engagement in social media.
+Considering what GPT-4 is capable of, together with the AI Team, we came up with an idea for a GPT-4-powered tool that could analyze photos, pictures, etc., and predict their potential for generating high engagement in social media.

-Imagine a fashion brand aiming at attracting more people from its target audience and generating more buzz around the brand.
+Imagine a fashion brand aiming to attract more people from its target audience and generate more buzz around the brand.
 They could use GPT-4 to analyze trending content on social media and the materials they prepared for a new campaign to assess which photos or images have the highest potential to attract the most attention — or to get suggestions on what should be improved to achieve that goal.
-Thanks to GPT-4’s steerability, users of such a tool could precisely determine the perspective in which the model should analyze the images and hence receive highly accurate recommendations.
+Thanks to GPT -4’s steerability, users of such a tool could precisely determine the perspective in which the model should analyze the images and hence receive highly accurate recommendations.

-It could be a great tool to help businesses and individuals broaden their ability to reach desired target audiences and boost engagement — and, this way, power-charge their marketing efforts.
+It could be an excellent tool for helping businesses and individuals broaden their ability to reach desired target audiences and boost engagement — powering up their marketing efforts.

 GPT-4 as a career advisor